 You really get each individual Cuban sandwich ingredient to the point that I think these might be one of the most successful Lay’s flavor reproductions I can recall… yet I still wished there was MORE flavor.

 They have a sensation that makes it seem like they’re ready to get spicy at any second, but the heat never comes.
 They’re mild but on the verge of bursting with flavors.
 It’s hard to explain.
 I left wishing each chip had about 20% more of a dusting.
 These were so close to perfection, but they needed to be ramped up to “Cubano Xtreme” or something.
 They’re layered and impressive but ultimately unfulfilling.

 I give Lay’s props for deciding to make these Wavy though.
 I think it’s the perfect level of crunch for the flavor, and the grooves give a great little nod to the panini press grill marks of the real thing.
 Regular chips would have been too boring, and I think the flavor balance would’ve gotten thrown out of whack on a greasy kettle chip.

 So, while these let me down ever so slightly, I guess I’m still satisfied.
 I wish they were caked in seasoning like Doritos.
 What can I say?

 If you think I’m gonna close with that pun again, you have another thing comin’.

 Size: 7.5 oz.

 Rating: 7 out of 10

-Nutrition Facts: (21 pieces – 28 grams) 160 calories, 10 grams of fat, 1.5 grams of saturated fat, 0 grams of trans fat, 0 milligrams of cholesterol, 200 milligrams of sodium, 15 grams of carbohydrates, less than 1 gram of fiber, 0 grams of sugar, and 2 grams of protein.
+Nutrition Facts: (13 Chips) 160 calories, 10 grams of fat, 0 grams of trans fat, 1.5 grams of saturated fat, 0 mg of cholesterol, 140 milligrams of sodium, 15 grams of total carbohydrates, 1 gram of total sugars, 1 gram of fiber, 2 grams of protein.